Indigenous Knowledge for Resistance,

 Love, and Land: Lecciones for our Children, for our Future

-Submissions are due October 15th, online only.
+Submissions are due October 15th.

 In 2018 the screens of Turtle Island were set ablaze with the images of captured children.
 Small brown faces confused, angry, gritando.
 Thrust into activism at the borders.
 Demanding that government officials return their parents.
 Holding one another for assurance, safety, survival.
 We know these pictures already.